SysKitTeam/docs-point/docs/configuration/enable-sensitivity-labels.md

 # Enable Sensitivity Labels

+**Sensitivity labels help organizations classify and protect content** based on its sensitivity.
+Before sensitivity labels can be used in Syskit Point, they first have to be configured in Microsoft 365.
+This includes creating and publishing sensitivity labels in the Microsoft compliance center, as well as enabling sensitivity labels for supported containers.

-Sensitivity labels classify and protect workspaces when users create them through provisioning workflows.
-To use sensitivity labels in Syskit Point, complete the setup steps in both Microsoft and Syskit Point.
+To use sensitivity labels in Syskit Point, make sure the folloowing steps are completed:

-**In Microsoft** — complete these steps first:
+**In Microsoft**, complete these steps first:
 * **Sensitivity labels are created and published** in the [Microsoft Purview compliance portal](https://compliance.microsoft.com/informationprotection?viewid=sensitivitylabels)
   * [Learn how to create and configure sensitivity labels and their policies](https://docs.microsoft.com/en-us/microsoft-365/compliance/create-sensitivity-labels?view=o365-worldwide)
-* **Sensitivity labels are enabled for containers** — Microsoft Teams sites, Microsoft 365 groups, and SharePoint sites
+* **Sensitivity labels are enabled for containers**  (Microsoft Teams sites, Microsoft 365 groups, and SharePoint sites)
   * [Learn how to enable sensitivity labels for containers](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-teams-groups-sites?view=o365-worldwide#enable-this-preview-and-synchronize-labels)

 :::warning